 The RFS targets were based on the assumption that U.S. gasoline consumption will increase over time so more ethanol can be blended with gasoline without hitting the E10 blend wall.
 The blend wall is the maximum ethanol blend that will not damage the engines and fuel systems of vehicles that can't use a gasoline-ethanol blend higher than E10.
 Gasoline consumption in recent years has been close to the E10 blend wall level.
-Fuel ethanol consumption in 2017 was nearly equal to 10% of total U.S. motor gasoline consumption.
+From 2015 through 2018, fuel ethanol consumption equaled about 10% of total U.S. motor gasoline consumption.

 Flexible fuel vehicles can run on fuel blends up to E85